decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 ## Shader limitations

 3D models used in decentraland must use supported shaders and materials.
-See [3D model considerations]({{ site.baseurl }}{% post_url /development-guide/2018-01-09-external-3d-models %}) for a list of supported shaders.
+See [3D model materials]({{ site.baseurl }}{% post_url /3d-modeling/2018-01-10-materials %}) for a list of supported shaders.

 ## Lighting